rvk-utd/hanna/README.md

     the versioning train and must be as (minor-version) backwards compatible as possible.
   - Be library agnostic.
 We like React, but if you need and like Vue/Svelte/etc. we welcome your PR.
+(Just imagine, `yarn add @reykjavik/hanna-svelte` would be **so** cool.)
   - Be framework agnostic.
 Today we may like Next.js, but tomorrow always brings new things.
 - Scale gracefully in size.
   - Payloads for tiny pages should be tiny.
-The "kitchen sink" should always be optional.
+The "kitchen sink" should always be optional **and opt-in**.
+  - Make it cheap to add new components.
-  - Make it easy to silently (and unceremoniously) drop use of certain components
+  - Make it easy to silently (and unceremoniously!) drop use of certain components, while maintaining legacy support (until next major version bump).
+- Prefer opionionated, prescriptive components
+  - Flexible low-level styling components are nice and should be on offer too, but on a tight leash.
+  - Prefer tightly controlled vocabularies over open-ended values.
+  - CSS custom properties (a.k.a.
+CSS variables) are our primary medium for design-tokens

 ## Setup / Contribution